IBM/CodeEngine/content/posts/remote-bob-run-bob-shell-in-the-cloud/index.md

 ## Prerequisites

 Before you begin, make sure you have the following in place.
-You will need a Bob subscription (or free trial), an IBM Cloud account with the right permissions, two API keys (one for IBM Cloud, one for Bob Shell), and a handful of CLI tools that the launcher script relies on.
+You will need a Bob subscription (or free trial), an IBM Cloud account with the right permissions, two API keys (one for IBM Cloud, one for Bob Shell), a gateway password you choose yourself, and a handful of CLI tools that the launcher script relies on.
 Everything else — the Code Engine project, container images, secrets — is created automatically by `./remote-bob --setup`.

 - **Bob subscription** — An active Bob subscription or [free trial](https://bob.ibm.com) is required to obtain a Bob Shell API key
 - **IBM Cloud account** — With permission to create Code Engine projects and Container Registry namespaces